SupplyChainPro/Database/README.md

 ```

-OR installing the setup on your local machine
+OR install the setup on your local machine

 ### Install ( for Ubuntu based Linux distribution )